 Inbound marketing is growing in popularity, providing eCommerce stores with a unique opportunity to attract new shoppers and improve conversion rates.
 Most inbound marketing strategies begin with an effective content marketing strategy.
-One effective way to outline your inbound marketing strategy is to use a sales funnel – a diagram that notes each step of the process, starting with your content and ending with customer satisfaction.
+One effective way to outline your inbound marketing strategy is to use a sales funnel.
+This diagram notes each process step, starting with your content and ending with customer satisfaction.

 What is a Sales Funnel?

 A sale funnel (also known as a “buying cycle”) represents the four or five main stages a customer experiences when making a purchase.
 Sales funnels differ from business to business, but most follow the same general outline.
 The stages commonly represented in sales funnels are:

 Between stages one and five of your sales funnel, your goal is to attract your customer's attention, get them interested in your company, offer them a product they want to buy, then close the sale.
 Many businesses mistake closing the deal as the final step of their sales funnel, but offering quality post-sale customer service is essential if you wish to establish repeat customers.

 Content Marketing for Each Step of Your Sales Funnel

 There are many strategies you can use to work through your sales funnel, but content marketing is among the most effective.
 We will discuss how you can use content marketing to establish an effective sales funnel and improve conversion rates.

 1. Use Interesting Content to Get Shoppers' Attention

 To increase your traffic, you have to attract new site visitors.
-Without interesting, applicable content, it will be difficult for customers to find your brand.
+Without engaging, applicable content, it will be difficult for customers to find your brand.

 Create content that will interest your readers, and post it on your store's blog.
-Your content should discuss topics your target audience will be interested in, and it should be search engine optimized in order to attract the most readers.
+Your content should discuss topics your target audience will be interested in, and it should be search engine optimized to attract the most readers.
 Consider doing a keyword search to find topics your target audience is searching for, and figure out how to apply those keywords to your brand.